For more details about the Perinatal Mental Health Certification visit www.postpartum.net/professionals/certification

 Q: What are the training prerequisites to sit for the exam?

 A: Completion of evidence-based perinatal mental health certificate training: minimum 14 hours certificate training + 6 hours advanced training.
-Contact email@example.com for more information, or to submit course application for approval.
+PSI offers advanced trainings, but approved alternate advanced trainings in your track will also qualify for the 6 hours.
+Contact firstname.lastname@example.org for more information, or to submit course application for approval.

 Q: What are the practice requirements to sit for the exam?

-A: You must have 2 years minimum clinical or practice work experience relevant to the field of perinatal mental health.
+A: You must have at least 2 years work experience relevant to the field of perinatal mental health.
 You must have provided services relevant to your specialty area: e.g., psychological services for psychotherapy; psychiatric prescribing for psychopharmacology; practice-based work that directly involves perinatal mental health for affiliated professions.

 Q: Can someone take the advanced trainings prior to the 2-day (14 hour) initial training?

-A: Participants must complete the initial PMH certificate training before taking the advanced course.
+A: No, participants must complete the initial PMD certificate training before taking an advanced course.
 A perinatal mental health certificate training (of at least 14 hours) is a prerequisite for the advanced training.

 Q: Can I take any of the advanced trainings (psychotherapy, psychopharmacology, affiliated professional?)